 The contest is open to all copy editors working for English-language publications, including those published only on the Internet.
 Work considered for nomination should be current but need not be tied to a specific calendar year.
 Members of the ACES Executive Committee, employees of ACES and the administrators of the contest are ineligible.

 Preparing a nomination

 The nominator should explain in no more than 1,000 words why the nominee should receive the Robinson Prize.
 Please be as specific as possible in stating what makes the nominee exceptional, how he or she furthers the craft or helps his/her organization succeed in an era of increased competition.
 Supporting documentation is encouraged but not required.
 The nominator must provide the names and contact information of four people familiar with the nominee’s work.
 One of the four must be the nominee’s direct supervisor.
 A reference from someone whose work the nominee edits will be welcome but is not mandatory.

 Nominations are through online submission only.
 The deadline for submitting nominations is Dec.
-31, 2015, at midnight Eastern time.
-Winners will be announced at the 2016 ACES National Conference in Portland, Oregon.
+31, 2016, at midnight Eastern time.
+The winner will be announced at the 2017 ACES National Conference in St. Petersburg, Florida.